assamite/sdrs_cimg/Readme.md

 [R. Achanta, S. Hemami, F. Estrada and S. Süsstrunk, Frequency-tuned Salient Region Detection, IEEE International Conference on Computer Vision and Pattern Recognition (CVPR 2009), pp. 1597 - 1604, 2009.](http://infoscience.epfl.ch/record/135217/files/1708.pdf)

 Check also the [webpage](http://ivrgwww.epfl.ch/supplementary_material/RK_CVPR09/index.html) for the paper.
-Nearly all of the code is same as [C++ sources](http://ivrgwww.epfl.ch/supplementary_material/RK_CVPR09/SourceCode/SalientRegionDetectorAndSegmenter.zip) given on the webpage.
+Most of the code is unaltered from the [C++ sources](http://ivrgwww.epfl.ch/supplementary_material/RK_CVPR09/SourceCode/SalientRegionDetectorAndSegmenter.zip) given on the webpage.

 The differences are:
 * Use of [CImg](http://cimg.sourceforge.net/) to handle picture loading and saving for platform independence